-U.S.-led coalition, pro-Assad forces, clash in east Syria
+U.S.-led coalition, pro-Assad forces clash in east Syria

 Russia’s Defence Ministry said the pro-government militias involved in the incident had been carrying out reconnaissance and their activities had not been previously agreed with Russia.

 No American troops were killed or wounded in the incident, officials said.
 Some U.S. troops had been embedded at the time with the SDF, whose headquarters in Deir al-Zor province had been a target of the attack.

 One SDF fighter was wounded, the official said.
 Nouri Mahmoud, spokesman for the SDF’s most powerful element, the Kurdish YPG militia, described the clash as “skirmishes” and said each side had returned to their former positions.